sbryngelson/group-docs/group-syllabus/going-to-conferences.md

 Get familiar with the conference venue and, on the day of the presentation, attend your session early on, load your slides into the computer (if required), and check that everything works as it should (in particular, videos).
 There is no reason to be nervous.
 You know more about your work than anyone else in the room.
-The worst case scenario is admitting that you don't know the answer to a hard question, which is perfectly acceptable.
+The worst-case scenario is admitting that you don't know the answer to a difficult question, which is perfectly acceptable.
 Enjoy the moment, and try to gather feedback from as many people as possible.
 Use this opportunity to build your network!